OliverLastik/BC/README.md

-Files for my bachelors' thesis
+Files for my bachelors' thesis.
+Scripts are split into specific folders for them to be easily recognizable.
+Each scripts' name have their main use included in name.

 Final trained model is free to download using this link: https://drive.google.com/drive/folders/1cg9HICGn4VpeFtx-Ico_YUAmmKWFD_AD?usp=sharing